-Ancestry.com Library Edition is a free genealogy resource that you can access anytime at your local library branch – no fee or library card required.
+Ancestry.com Library Edition is a free genealogy resource that you can access anytime at your local library branch (and currently, from home until March 31, 2021) – no fee or library card required.
 It’s a great place to get started on your genealogy research and is easy to use.
 Here are some of our top tips to get the best results out of your search.

 1. Be broad with your search

 Whether you have a lot information on the person you’re searching for or not, it’s always a good idea to start your search broadly.
 For example, start with only a name and a birth date or death date.
 From the results page, you can see the accuracy of your initial search and narrow things down one field at a time by clicking “edit search”.
 Add your ancestor’s community and see how that affects the search results.
 Gradually add other information such as their spouse’s name, the names of their immediate family members, their military service, or their occupation.
 Continue adding and subtracting information until you find the records you’re looking for.

 There are endless possibilities for errors when it comes to searching for names.
 Maybe the name you called your great grandmother was actually her nickname or middle name.
 The name could have been spelled differently than you thought, recorded wrongly, or interpreted wrongly by the digitizer.
 If you’re not getting the results you want, try playing around with the name.
 Set the search filters to “broad” to get names that sound like the one you searched for, similar names, or even just initials.

 You can also use wildcard symbols to get spelling variations.
 Use “?” to get spelling variations for one letter in the name.
 For example, search "Lind?n" to get Linden, Lindon, Lindyn, etc. Use “*” to get spelling variations for more than one letter after the 3rd letter in the name.
 With this technique, "Lind*" could become Lindon, Lindenfield, Linde, etc.